isomerpages/seab-corp/pages/eExam Resources.md

 <details class="isomer-details">
 <summary>E-ORAL EXAMINATION</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Check out the <a href="https://go.gov.sg/eoralcddtslides" rel="noopener noreferrer nofollow" target="_blank"><u>online guides</u></a> or
+<p>Check out the online guides<sup>~</sup> or <a href="https://spitbreak.github.io/eoral.seab/" rel="noopener noreferrer nofollow" target="_blank">interactive guides</a> for
-<a href="https://spitbreak.github.io/eoral.seab/" rel="noopener noreferrer nofollow" target="_blank">interactive guides</a>for the following examinations to better understand
+the following examinations to better understand their format and requirements.
-their format and requirements.
 You will need to download the online guide before you can play the file.</p>
 <p></p>
 <p><strong>A-Level</strong>
 </p>